microsoft/pyright/README.md

 **Q:** What is the long-term plan for Pyright?

 **A:** Pyright is an officially-supported Microsoft type checker for Python.
 It will continue to be developed and maintained as an open-source project under its original MIT license terms.
-The Pyright extension for VS Code is a reference implementation and is not guaranteed to be fully functional or maintained long-term.

 ## Contributing